OmarAshkar/GIFTr/README.md

 GIFTr package in intended to help course creators to upload questions to MOODLE and other LMS for quizzes.
-GIFTr takes dataframe or tibble of questions of four types: mcq, numerical questions, true or false and short answer,and export it a text file formatted in MOODLe GIFT format.
+GIFTr takes dataframe or tibble of questions of four types: mcq, numerical questions, true or false and short answer,and export it a text file formatted in MOODLE GIFT format.
 You can prepare a spreadsheet in any software and import it in R and generate any number of questions with HTML, markdown and LATEX support.